 If you invest with insurance companies that are at the higher end of the rating scale, the likelihood of company failure will be even lower.

 In addition, most states do have guaranty associations that will provide protection on annuities, typically up to a limit of $100,000 per annuity contract.
-You can check with your state insurance commissioner to determine if your state has a guaranty association, and what the limit of coverage is.
-If the dollar amount of annuities that you hold exceed that limit, then you will want to spread your annuity contracts across several different insurance companies.
+You can check with your state insurance commissioner to determine if your state has a guaranty association and what the limit of coverage is.
+If the dollar amount of annuities that you hold exceeds that limit, then you will want to spread your annuity contracts across several different insurance companies.

 The Risks of Variable Annuities